deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> Table 8 presents the detailed performance of different models on the Chinese section of JudgerBench A, broken down by task category.
+> Table 8 presents the detailed performance of various models on the Chinese subset of the Arena component of JudgerBench, categorized by task type.

 {{< table-caption >}}